 3. On any highway under construction or not yet open to the public.

 When you are charged with reckless driving, it is important to be aware that you are facing a class one misdemeanor, which involves up to 12 months in jail and a $2,500.00 fine.
 It is always important to hire a highly skilled and successful lawyer like Anthony Montagna, III.
-Anthony routinely obtains great results, when representing an individual charged with reckless driving, speeding, driving on a suspended operator’s license, DUI, or any other traffic offense in Norfolk, Northampton County, Newport News, Virginia Beach or any where in Hampton Roads.
+Anthony routinely obtains great results, when representing an individual charged with reckless driving, speeding, driving on a suspended operator’s license, DUI, or any other traffic offense in Accomack County, Norfolk, Northampton County, Newport News, Virginia Beach or any where in Virginia.
 As an Accomack County, VA reckless driving lawyer, Anthony has the confidence and skill to negotiate on your behalf and to defend you on any traffic violation.

 1. You only get one chance to make a good impression in court, so you should always dress well.